Leztin/Leztin/README.md

 ## Contact

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/IvánGonzálezMartín/).
+Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/IvánGonzálezMartín/)  or by email at leztin@outlook.es.

 Thank you for visiting my GitHub profile!